denesgarda/Prop4j/README.md

 ```java
 PropertiesFile propertiesFile = new PropertiesFile(path);
 ```
-You can then run baic actions this file, like this:
+You can then run baic actions, like this:
 ```java
 if(propertiesFile.exists) {
   //only happens if the file physically exists